cysouw/diathesis/text/examples.md

 \setcounter{footnote}{0}
 ```

-This appendix list further examples for the attested verbs as presented in this book.
+This appendix lists further examples for the attested verbs as presented in this book.
 Currently, this is only an illustrative set of examples.
-This appendix is planned to be expanded with full corpus examples to all attested verbs in the future.
-For easy access, the headings are linked in both ways in the electronic versions of this book.
+This appendix is planned to be expanded with full corpus examples for all attested verbs in the future.
+For easy access, the headings are linked in both ways in the electronic version of this book.

 ## Examples to Chapter [-@sec:participle] {.unnumbered}